jpoirier/gortlsdr/README.md

     go run rtlsdr_eample.go

 ## Windows
-If you don't want to build the rtl-sdr dependency from source you can use the pre-built package, which includes libusb, but you restricted you building a 32-bit gortlsdr library.
+If you don't want to build the rtl-sdr dependencies from source you can use the pre-built package, which includes libusb, but you're restricted to building a 32-bit gortlsdr library.

 Building gortlsdr on Windows:
 * Download and install [git](http://git-scm.com).